SilentCircle/sso-integration-doc/ADFS-Integration-Customer-Responsibilities.md

 ## Silent Circle AD FS Issuance Authorization Rules (Example only)
 <a name="sscafiar"></a>

-Most enterprises will want to restrict which of their users are allowed to use Silent Circle.
-Their AD FS configuration will need Issuance Authorization Rules that only allow a subset of users to be authorized.
-When an unauthorized user tries to sign on to the enterprise SSO site, the sign-on attempt will be rejected by the enterprise (not by Silent Circle).
+You will probably want to restrict which of your users are allowed to use Silent Circle.
+Your AD FS configuration will need Issuance Authorization Rules that only allow a subset of users to be authorized.
+When an unauthorized user tries to sign on to your AD FS site, the sign-on attempt will be rejected by your site (not by Silent Circle).

-Rules will differ widely depending on the organizational policies, so it is not possible to provide more than a sample rule set.
+Rules will differ widely depending on your organizational policies, so it is not possible to provide more than a sample rule set.
 The following rule allows only users that belong to a group with Group Security ID `S-1-5-21-207668378-2981979776-1947477811-1112`:

 **AD FS Rule Code**